iotool/Arduino-IDE-Object-Library/README.md

 * xxx.cpp.o.hook-atmega328p-10804 = Arduino Uno (based on ATmega328P / IDE 1.8.4)
 * xxx.cpp.o.hook-atmega32u4-10804 = Arduino Leonardo (based on ATmega32U4 / IDE 1.8.4)

 Now you can publish the second application.
 Every user are able to recompile your application or replace other open source libraries with exactly the same Arduion IDE version like you.
+You must compile the source with the original release of each library and disable updates because of object code compartibility.
+In addition to that you can backup a portable IDE and include the used source of each shared library as subfolder of portable/sketchbook/libraries.
 At the moment I only support windows os.
 You can adopt IDE hook for the other operating systems.